Bulk Shipping: What You Need to Know

 There are limits to bulk shipping and the kinds of products you can ship in this manner.

 Products that are prone to breaking aren’t good candidates for bulk shipping.
 Damage is extremely likely to smaller, individual items, so they definitely shouldn’t be shipped in bulk.
-That said, bulk shipping is only ideal for a small selection of goods.
+That said, bulk freight shipping is only ideal for a small selection of goods.
 Unless your business is involved in a very specific industry, bulk shipping may not be the most appropriate means of shipping for you.
 If you sell more fragile goods, there are definitely safer shipping methods available.

 Also, bulk shipments present a higher risk to your business’s capital.
 A product may be enjoying a successful spell right now, but you have no way of knowing whether its demand will remain consistent.
 If the demand for a specific product drops, it might be challenging for you to make the necessary adjustments to your operations.
 It also costs more to keep bulk items in storage.
 Many ecommerce companies don’t have the luxury of extensive warehouse space—which is generally required for such large orders.
-You may find that money you save on bulk shipping is then lost on storage costs.
+You may find that money you save on bulk shipping rates is then lost on storage costs.

 Put simply, bulk shipping is only a viable option if your business has access to storage or can afford the extra expense to add more.